katanemo/arch/docs/source/intro/what_is_arch.rst

 **The project was born out of the belief that:**

-  *Prompts are nuanced and opaque user requests that require the same capabilities as in modern applications, including secure handling, intelligent routing, robust observability, and integration with backend (API) systems for personalization - all outside business logic.*
+  *Prompts are nuanced and opaque user requests, which require the same capabilities as traditional HTTP requests including secure handling, intelligent routing, robust observability, and integration with backend (API) systems for personalization - all outside business logic.*